motion/orbit/app/cli/README.md

 --

-## Developing the orbit-cli
+## Developing the cli

-To work on orbit-cli, run orbit in dev mode as usual with `run orbit`, then use `bin/orbit dev /path/to/custom-app` — it should fork a new instance with a running custom app.
+To work on cli, run orbit in dev mode as usual with `run orbit`, then use `bin/orbit dev /path/to/custom-app` — it should fork a new instance with a running custom app.

 ---